4.9-Stars

 Alternatively, you get some floating shelves equipped with back panels to conceal the wires.
 This may be a more practical idea if you don’t have a lot of space on the wall.

-Begin by drawing a light sketch on the wall with a pencil.
-We suggest using simple shapes, which will be easier to work with.
-Once you’re satisfied with the sketch, place the cables on them.
-You may need some trial and error to ensure that the length of the cords covers the design and vice versa.
+Start by lightly sketching on the wall with a pencil.
+We recommend keeping the shapes simple; they’re easier to handle.
+Once you’re happy with the sketch, lay the cables over it.
+It might take some trial and error to make sure the cord length suits the design and vice versa.

 Finally, secure the cables with mounting tape or wire clips.
 You can also add ribbons, stickers, coloured tapes and other accessories to finish the job and welcome your new art piece!